-In this paper we formulated three classes of optimization problems: the simple, monotonically constrained, and bounded CH-programs.
-We revealed the dominance property (Theorem 1) under the LR operation for the simple CH-program, as well as the general dominance property (Theorem 2) under the PLR operation for the monotonically constrained CH-program and under the ELR operation for the bounded CH-program.
-These properties enable a very efficient polynomial-time algorithm, using the LR, PLR, or ELR operation for computing lower and upper bounds of the exact solution to any CH-program.
-In addition, we introduced the bundled-LR (BLR) operation [5], which may be used to speed up the LR, PLR, and ELR operations.
-We also called the bound-computation algorithm as the LR-based algorithm, where LR, in general, refers to the LR, PLR, ELR, or BLR operation.
+In this paper we formulated three classes of optimization problems: the simple, monotonically-constrained, and bounded CH-programs.
+We revealed the dominance property (Theorem 1) under the local refinement (LR) operation for the simple CH-program, as well as the general dominance property (Theorem 2) under the pseudo-LR (PLR) operation for the monotonically-constrained CH-program and under the extended-LR (ELR) operation for the bounded CH-program.
+These properties enable a very efficient polynomialtime algorithm, using the LR, PLR, or ELR operation for computing lower and upper bounds of the exact solution to any CH-program.
+In addition, we introduced the bundled-LR (BLR) operation [5], which may be used to speed up the LR, PLR and ELR operations.
+We also called the bound-computation algorithm as the LR-based algorithm, where LR, in general, refers to the LR, PLR, ELR or BLR operation.

-We showed that the algorithm is very effective and efficient for many layout optimization problems in DSM designs.
-It unifies solutions to several problems, including the single-source and multisource wire sizing problems [4], [5], continuous wire sizing problem [19], and simultaneous driver/buffer and wire sizing problem [3], [11], [28].
+We showed that the algorithm is very effective and efficient for many layout optimization problems in deep submicron (DSM) designs.
+It unifies solutions to several problems, including the single-source and multi-source wire sizing problems [4], [5], continuous wire sizing problem [19], and simultaneous driver/buffer and wire sizing problem [3], [11], [28].
 Because these problems assume the simple models for the device delay and interconnect capacitance, they are all simple CH-program where the LR operation can be used for bound computations.
-Furthermore, we applied the bound-computation algorithm to the STIS problem, and to the GISS problem with consideration of the coupling capacitance for multiple nets.
-We used tables precomputed from SPICE simulations and numerical capacitance extractions to model device delay and interconnect capacitance, so that our device and interconnect models are much more accurate than many used in previous works.
-We first showed that the STIS and GISS problems are, in general, bounded CH-programs, and that the GISS problem is a monotonically constrained CH-program when the capacitance model is monotonically constrained.
-We then developed the STIS algorithm based on bound-computation using the ELR operation, and the GISS algorithm based on bound-computation using the ELR and PLR operations.
+Furthermore, we applied the bound-computation algorithm to the simultaneous transistor and interconnect sizing (STIS) problem, and to the global interconnect sizing and spacing (GISS) problem with consideration of the coupling capacitance for multiple nets.
+We used tables pre-computed from SPICE simulations and numerical capacitance extractions to model device delay and interconnect capacitance, so that our device and interconnect models are much more accurate than many used in previous works.
+We first showed that the STIS and GISS problems are, in general, bounded CHprograms, and that the GISS problem is a monotonically-constrained CH-program when the capacitance model is monotonically-constrained.
+We then developed the STIS algorithm based on bound-computation using the ELR operation, and the GISS algorithm based on bound-computation using the ELR operation, and the GISS algorithm based on bound-computation using the ELR and PLR operations.
 According to Theorem 2, our bound-computation guarantees that there exist exact solutions to the two problems between resulting lower and upper bounds.
 Experiments also showed that our algorithms obtained solutions close to the global optimum in the most cases.
 Moreover, the algorithms are extremely efficient.
-It took less than 10 s to optimize the largest example in this paper.
+It took less than 10 seconds to optimize the largest example in this paper.

-Solutions to the STIS and GISS problems, as well as other device and wire sizing problems [3]-[5], [28], have been integrated in the TRIO package [29].
-Routines using the LR, PLR, ELR, and BLR operations are shared.
+Solutions to the STIS and GISS problems, as well as other device and wire sizing problems [4], [5], [3], [28], have been integrated in the TRIO package [29].
+Routines using the LR, PLR, ELR and BLR operations are shared.
 Note that our bound-computation algorithm is applicable to any bounded model for the device delay and interconnect capacitance.
 The bounded model simply requires that values for the device delay and interconnect capacitance be bounded.
 Furthermore, the bounded model can use either table-lookup or high-order complex characteristic functions.
-In addition, results presented in this paper can be used for both prelayout interconnect planning, and postlayout interconnect optimization.
+In addition, results presented in this paper can be used for both pre-layout interconnect planning, and post-layout interconnect optimization.